-Sub-processes Indicators Score/level Descriptors Choice Choose the most appropriate 0 = no or inappropriate keyword (e.g., Google, Wikipedia, Yahoo) keywords to satisfy the query.
-1 = only 1 correct keyword 2 = 2 or more correct keywords Plan the reading path: scroll the 0 = wrong selection or only 1 site Navigation results provided by the search 1 = selection of 2 site (number of engine and select the most websites) appropriate sites to navigate to 2 = navigation through 3 or more sites find the information pursued.
-Evaluate the online content and = no indicator considered - No criteria website's reliability on the basis 0 (or student wrote: "I do not know", "no", of: author's credentials (e.g., "nothing",) educational background); 1 = only 1 indicator considered Evaluation of website's reliability triangulation among different sources; presence evaluation of information such as "About Us", "Contact", or indicators of quality, such as working/external links to other trusted sites; frequency of updating; additional information included in the URL (e. g. if the domain extension is appropriate for the content .edu, .org, .com, etc.); type of website management (local, national, international) and appropriatencess to the content.
-2 = 2 or more indicators considered 0 = no pertinence at all Evaluation of the issue 1 = partial pertinence mito s relevance ine issue.
-2 = full pertinence Goal Integrate logically information 0 = no or wrong response achievement from selected pages to setisfy the 1 = partially correct response (Correct Answer) query.
+Sub-processes Indicators Score/level Descriptors Choice Choose the most appropriate 0 = no or inappropriate keyword (e.g., Google, Wikipedia, Yahoo) keywords keywords to satisfy the query.
+1 = only 1 correct keyword 2 = 2 or more correct keywords Plan the reading path: scroll the 0 = wrong selection or only 1 site Navigation results provided by the search 1 = selection of 2 site (number of engine and select the most websites) appropriate sites to navigate to find the information pursued.
+2 = navigation through 3 or more sites Evaluate the online content and = no indicator considered - No criteria website's reliability on the basis 0 (or student wrote: "I do not know", "no" of: author's credentials (e.g., "nothing",) educational background); 1 = only 1 indicator considered Evaluation of website's reliability triangulation among different sources; presence evaluation of information such as "About Us", "Contact", or indicators of quality, such as working/external links to other trusted sites; frequency of updating; additional information included in the URL (e. g. if the domain extension is appropriate for the content .edu, .org, .com, etc.); type of website management (local, national, international) and appropriateness to the content.
+2 = 2 or more indicators considered Evaluation of Gather information pertinent to 0 = no pertinence at all Info's relevance the issue.
+1 = partial pertinence 2 = full pertinence Goal Integrate logically information 0 = no or wrong response achievement from selected pages to satisfy the 1 = partially correct response (Correct Answer) query.
 2 = full satisfaction of query